GRHuizenga/coursera-angularJS/module1_solution/README.md

 # coursera-angularJS
-AngularJS Course by Chaikin via Coursera
+Solution to Assignment 1 of the AngularJS Course by Chaikin via Coursera